oriolbustos/t1d-data-based-digital-twin/README.md

 Inside VSCode go to Extensions (navigate left icons or Ctrl+Shift+X), and install Python and Jupyter.

+Open the terminal (Powershell if in Windows, not the cmd).
 ---

 ### 1. Clone the repository